 Before we dive into Witt and Company’s definition of a brand, let’s get one thing clear: a logo is not your brand.
 In fact, I feel so strongly about this one that I dedicated an entire post to it.

-How you actually get people to think, feel and act towards your brand is through a combination of brand elements.
+How you actually get people to think, feel and act towards your brand is called branding and that happens through a combination of brand elements.

 What are the elements that make up a brand?